Frequently Asked Questions for NTDP Program

 How is the experiential phase of the curriculum accomplished?

 Starting from Fall 2023 semester - NTDP students are required to "complete" a minimum of 1440 hours during their APPE experiences.
 Each experience must be a minimum of 160 hours and within a minimum of 4 core areas (ambulatory care, medicine, community, health system/institution).

 Clinical Experiences that cannot be accomplished within your place of employment should be done on a part-time basis proximal to the location that will allow you to work full-time and fulfill the experiential requirements at the same time.
 It is your responsibility to identify potential sites and to convey this information to the Office of Experiential Programs at the appropriate time.

 - You will have the opportunity to “opt out” of up to 1 of the 4 required clinical experiences by successfully completing the prior-life portfolios

 - Clinical experiences will occur in the last semester of the NTDP program.

 How long does it take to complete the curriculum and when will I graduate?

 Awarding of the degree and eligibility for graduation will be considered for the next available university graduation provided all requirements have been successfully completed.
-Practitioners enrolling in August will be eligible for August graduation 2 years later

-How does my course work translate into continuing pharmacy education (CPE) credit?
+How does my coursework translate into continuing pharmacy education (CPE) credit?

-The college of pharmacy is an ACPE-approved provider of continuing pharmacy education.
+The College of Pharmacy is an ACPE-approved provider of continuing pharmacy education.
 Certain didactic courses are approved for continuing education.
 If you complete the guidelines for CE credit, and meet the minimum passing score on each exam, you will be eligible to receive CPE certificates, after every term while in the program, through the National Association of Boards of Pharmacy website.